nygard/GnuSpeech/README.md

 An application that allows users to create and maintain their own dictionaries.
 This application is not yet fully functional.

-### PreMo

-A simple application that allows the user to enter text and convert it into a special phoneme string which was required for input into an older version of Monet.
-This is now a legacy application as it is no longer required to use Monet.

 ### GnuTTSClient